abir006/CourseTorrent-a-BittorrentClient/README.md

 ## Authors
 * Abir Shaked, 204596597
 * Shahak Ben-Kalifa, 311242440
+*
+## key Features:
+Asynchronous programming using kotlin Future's.
+Tested using JUnit.
+Dependency injection and Mock's using Guice.
+Built with Gradle.

 ### Implementation Summary
 Our whole implementation is based on composing futures and combining while futures are not dependent, or not using the